 The massive earthquake on 6th February caused devastation in southern Türkiye.
-Around 50,000 people died and 2 million are living in temporary shelter.
+Around 50,000 people died and 2 million were forced to relocate to temporary shelters.

-This is an area where many displaced people were already living.
-In Gazientep and Hatay, about 20% of the population are refugees from the war in Syria.
-There are also many Afghan refugees in the area.
+Many displaced people were already living in the area.
+In Gazientep and Hatay, about 20% of the population are refugees from the war in Syria, as well as from Afghanistan.

-The level of destruction and displacement are overwhelming.
-Everywhere there are collapsed and crumbling buildings, emergency services and people on the move.
-And everywhere there are tents.
-Some are in large camps, some in makeshift settlements.
-And many are single tents outside homes, the people unable or too frightened to go inside.
+When we arrived, the level of destruction and displacement were overwhelming.
+Everywhere there were collapsed and crumbling buildings, emergency services and people on the move.
+And everywhere there were tents—some in large camps, some in makeshift settlements.
+And many were single tents outside homes, the people unable or too frightened to go inside.

 After an initial exploration and rapid evaluation of how we could help, we quickly set to work.